liesun1994/Draw/README.md

 </div>

 ## Tips
-1.Other files are shown in floder data .
+1.Other files are shown in floder data . <br>
 2.Delete the section with a length greater than 15